dennowiggle/PETER-Programmer/README.md

   - Install the programmer `pip install esptool`.
   - Run the flash.sh script that is in the `release/firmware/` image directory.
   - e.g. `sh flash.sh /dev/ttyACM0 115200`
+  - Power cycle the board (JTAG reset not the same in Linux as Windows).

 ## Physical Serial Connection to PETER-Programmer Console
 * Connect a TTL level serial cable to